Duckwater Shoshone Tribe of the Duckwater Reservation: Education

 A K-8 school, Duckwater Shoshone School, funded by the Bureau of Indian Education (BIE), is in a building that previously functioned as a church.
-The school was established circa 1973 by tribal members who were not satisfied with their children's course in the Nye County School District.
+The school was established circa 1973 by tribal citizens who were not satisfied with their children's course in the Nye County School District.
 The school board was established on July 26 of that year, and it opened on November 26 of that year after the United States Office of Education granted $35,000.
 In 1975 its student count was 21.
 In 1982 the school got a renovation.
 It maintains its own zoological garden.

 The Nye County district school, also K-8, is known as the Duckwater School.
 In 1975 this school, with one teacher, had an enrollment count of six as students had withdrawn with the opening of the reservation school.
 Prior to loss of Native American students, the school district provided heated lunches, and there were two teachers instead of one.
 By 1986 enrollment was up to 13 and the relationship between the Duckwater School and Duckwater Shoshone School community had mended.
 The teacher by then had an aide for assistance, and used the aide and older students to have all students of all ages be on task.
 Of the 13 students, nine had at least one sibling also in their classes.
 Students came from ranching and mining families.

 As of 1999 the students on the reservation go to a high school in Eureka, Eureka County High School of the Eureka County School District.
 Other high schools taking Duckwater area students, as of 1986, are Lund High School in Lund and White Pine High School in Ely, both of the White Pine County School District.
 As of 1986 local residents in Ely and Eureka often take in high school students from Duckwater who live with them while they attend high school.